Issue #35: WEST by Andrew Sawyer

 Other apps existed, but I thought I could improve two main things.
 The first is the app design and user experience.
 Existing apps were too cumbersome and focused only on editing rather than being a camera app.
 I also didn’t like having to try dozens of filters to see which I liked the most.
 I thought the film grain, which naturally occurs with real film cameras, could also be improved.

 Submit your app or reach out on Twitter 🐦

 How did you market the app as an indie developer?

-Any tips for monetizing your app or improving conversions?
+Any advice on monetizing your app and improving conversions?

 In v1, I added a one-time in-app purchase for “WEST Pro” that had some pro controls.
 In v2, I added more controls, filters & effects, and “pro features” (like quick photo review) that are only available for pro users.
 I didn’t want to do a subscription because I don't think the app currently has enough features to be worthy of a monthly payment.

 I think this is also one of the selling points, being only a one-time purchase of $7.99 is a lot cheaper than other subscription-based apps.

 A quick welcome to the ✨ 5 new people ✨ joining us this week - feel free to reply to this email and say 👋.

 If you're enjoying the newsletter, please consider sharing it!
 Have some feedback you want to share?
 Drop me a message 📧